UW-Macrostrat/macrostrat/cli/docs/cli-usage.md

 *map-integration*](../../map-integration/macrostrat.toml.template).

 - `macrostrat maps ingest-file`:
-  *Ingest a local file containing a map into Macrostrat*.
+  *Ingest a local file containing a map into Macrostrat.*

   This command has two required arguments: a path to a local file, which should be an archive containing GIS data, and a "slug", which should be